cdmandrews/cdmandrews.github.io/5362/weekly/week-07-notes.md

 ### understanding Kairos, Chronos, and Digital Writing; What are writers doing as their writing is in circulation?

-how have roles for writers changed in 21st century writing contexts?
+How have roles for writers changed in 21st century writing contexts?
+How have the technologies with which we write, deliver, and circulate writing affected writing/writers?
     - as digital writing circulates, it does not do so statically or without making a claim on those who initially write it (4)
     - fundamental shift in the analytic and inventive focus from an end product of writing to the emergent responses to online commenters (4)

+How do the kinds of everyday writing and everyday writers Gallagher is writing about intersect with our lives?
+Do we engage in this kind of behavior?
+Which of our day-to-day pursuits depend on these types of writers/writing?

 we should examine not just the end product, but how processes and stratgies change over the course of time as they experience their audience's reactions and responses (after composed, during delivery) -- writing during circulation (which is different from print economies of writing)

     - "terminal points for writing have ceased" (p.
 106)
     - online audiences pose new topoi and change doxa that beg for inventive possibilities and interactions
     - "circulatory writing processes" not just "texts in circulation" or "results of circulation" -- from mass reading/writing to mass editing/revision